f1zm0/acheron/README.md

 ## About

-Acheron is a library inspired by [SysWhisper3](https://github.com/klezVirus/SysWhispers3)/[FreshyCalls](https://github.com/crummie5/FreshyCalls)/[RecycledGate](https://github.com/thefLink/RecycledGate), with most of its functionality implemented in Go assembly. </br>
+Acheron is a library inspired by [SysWhisper3](https://github.com/klezVirus/SysWhispers3)/[FreshyCalls](https://github.com/crummie5/FreshyCalls)/[RecycledGate](https://github.com/thefLink/RecycledGate), with most of the functionality implemented in Go assembly. </br>

 `acheron` package can be used to add indirect syscall capabilities to your Golang tradecraft, to bypass AV/EDRs that makes use of usermode hooks and [instrumentation callbacks](https://winternl.com/detecting-manual-syscalls-from-user-mode/) to detect anomalous syscalls that don't return to ntdll.dll, when the call transition back from kernel->userland.